ivandevp/Book/chapter-3.md

 ```javascript
 var fs = require('fs');
 ```

--'
-''
-Next we want to handle the name, username, and password.\\=
+Next we want to handle the name, username, and password.

 ```javascript
 ...